-This section has all you need to know pertaining to administering the cluster in Redis Enterprise Software.
+This section has all you need to know to maintain a Redis Enterprise Software (RS) cluster.

-If a node in your cluster is faulty, its status appears as Down in the Status column of the Nodes page, and in the Cluster > Configuration page.
+If a node in your Redis Enterprise Software (RS)cluster is faulty, its status appears as Down in the Status column of the Nodes page, and in the Cluster > Configuration page.
 To replace a faulty node: Acquire a new node that is identical to the old node, install and configure Redis Enterprise Software on it per the install instructions.
 Note: If you are using Redis on Flash, you must make sure the required flash storage is set up on this new node.

 Because Redis is an in-memory database, when you stop a machine that hosts a Redis Enterprise Software (RS) node that has databases with persistence enabled, either: Redis can delay the machine shutdown as the databases with persistence enabled try to save the data to disk.
 The length of the delay depends on the number of databases and the size of the data.
 The operating system can force the node to stop before all of the data is saved to disk.

 Redis Enterprise Software (RS) uses self-signed certificates out-of-the-box to make sure that the product is secure by default.
 The self-signed certificates are used to establish encryption-in-transit for the following traffic: Management admin console (CM) - The certificate for connections to the management admin console REST API - The certificate for REST API calls Proxy - The certificate for connections between clients and database endpoints Syncer - The certificate for Active-Active and Replica Of synchronization between clusters Metrics exporter - The certificate to export metrics to Prometheus These self-signed certificates are generated on the first node of each RS installation and are copied to all other nodes added to the cluster.